2021 Honorees | Corporate Leadership | Special Guests | Create a Fundraiser | Support WRC | Our Generous Sponsors

 The Women’s Refugee Commission’s annual Voices of Courage event celebrates WRC’s impact, our partners, and our 2021 Virtual Voices of Courage honorees.
 The Voices of Courage raises critical support.
 Please make a gift today or start a fundraiser.

-This year’s Virtual Voices of Courage is expected to be an exciting event for all to join.
-It will stream live on YouTube on April 29, 2021 at noon ET.
-The event is free and open to the public.
+This year’s Virtual Voices of Courage, which streamed live on YouTube on April 29, 2021 at noon ET, was an exciting gathering.
+Watch a replay of the event, which is free and open to all.

 - A conversation with our inspiring 2021 Voices of Courage honorees, featured below.